-- 16 The plant/machinery hereby permitted shall not be operated except between:

-- 08.00 and 18.00 Monday to Friday;
+- 16 The plant/machinery hereby permitted shall not be operated except between: - 08.00 and 23.00 daily.

-- 09.00 and 17.00 Saturday; and

-- 10.00 and 16.00 Sunday.

 To safeguard the amenity of occupiers of noise sensitive properties and the area generally by ensuring that the plant/machinery hereby permitted is not operated at hours when external background noise levels are quietest thereby preventing noise and vibration nuisance as set out in S32 of Westminster's City Plan (November 2016) and ENV 6 and ENV 7 of our Unitary Development Plan that we adopted in January 2007.
 (R46CB)